All Episodes

 So I actually took a series of courses in that.

-Um, but my focal ones were public law and international relations.
+But my focal ones were public law and international relations.

-And my thesis to some extent, doesn't necessarily fall within any of those.
+And my thesis, to some extent, doesn't necessarily fall within any of those.

 But the focus of the thesis is essentially in 1992, a guy named Andrew Hacker gained a great deal of really international attention because he asked a group of white students in New York how much money they'd have to be paid to be black.

-And the average answer was like in order for them to be willing to change their race, how much money would you?
+And the average answer was like in order for them to be willing to change their race, how much money would you.

-And the average answer was 50 million dollars.
+And the average answer was $50 million.

 And this as shit, I think I'd probably pay about a million.

-I'd pay a better jump shot, you know.
+Better jump shot, you know.

-But I mean in all seriousness, well, this actually came up when I did this.
+In all seriousness, well, this actually came up when I did this.

-But 92 was different than 2021, you know.
+But 92 was different than 2021, you know?

-Yeah, but you'd have to pay me to be white.
+Black students would say that sort of thing, but you'd have to pay me to be white.

-And especially as like young social scientists, we might make fun of that.
+But as like young social scientists, we might make fun of that.

 But the reality is that this is one of the arguments that's used to establish quote unquote white privilege.